The Best Running Socks

 Reasons to avoid

-Higher State offers terrific value across its range of running gear (you can generally ignore the RRP, because we’ve never seen its gear not reduced on the Sports Shoes site), and that’s certainly the case with these socks.
-They are comfortable, with plenty of padding in key areas, and thinner sections ensure the material is still breathable.
-There’s an extensive range of colours too, and those hunting for socks on a budget could do far worse than filling their sock drawer with the Freedom Running Anklet.
+Higher State offers terrific value across its range of running gear (you can generally ignore the RRP, because I’ve never seen its gear not reduced on the Sports Shoes site), and that’s certainly the case with these socks.
+They are comfortable, with plenty of padding in key areas, and thinner sections ensure the material is still fairly breathable, though these do run a little hotter than some others I’ve tested.
+There’s an extensive range of colors too, and those hunting for socks on a budget could do far worse than filling their sock drawer with the Freedom Running Anklet.

 Reasons to buy